matias-ceau/diane/SYNC.md

 ./scripts/enable-auto-sync.sh

 # Test it
-echo "First thought" | d -v
+echo "First thought" | d, -v
 sleep 2  # give sync time
 diane, --remote-status  # check it synced

 # Now use it
-d "Meeting notes from standup" d "Bug in authentication flow" d "Idea for new feature" dt work "Follow up with design team"
+d, "Meeting notes from standup" d, "Bug in authentication flow" d, "Idea for new feature" d,t work "Follow up with design team"

 # Check your GitHub repo - all 4 are there!
 # You never manually synced.
 It just happened.